ascsn/pubsly/docs/02-getting-started.md

     *   Browse All Entries
     *   View Summary & Analytics

-Use the Navbar or the feature cards on the Home page to access different sections of the portal.
+Use the Navbar or the feature cards on the Home page to access different sections of Pubsly.
 If you are editing an entry, navigation may be disabled until you save or cancel your changes to prevent data loss.